utdata/rwdir/docs/03-import.md

 There are two steps to using an R package:

-- **Install the package** using `install.packages("package_name")`.
-You only have to do this once for each computer, so I usually do it using the R Console instead of a script.
+- **Install the package** using `install.packages("package_name").
+You only have to do this once for each computer, so I usually do it using the R Console instead of in notebook.
 - **Include the library** using `library(package_name)`.
 This has to be done for each Notebook or script that uses it, so it is usually one of the first things in the notebook.

-We're going to install several packages we will use in the Wells project.
-To do this, we are going to use the **Console**, which we haven't talked about much.
+We're going to install several packages we will use in the ratings project.
+To do this, we are going to use the **Console**, which we haven't talked about much yet.

 ![The Console and Terminal](images/import-console.png){width=600px}

 - Use the image above to orient yourself to the R Console and Terminal.
 - In the console, type in `install.packages("tidyverse")` and hit return.
+  + As you type, you will see the Console will give you hints on what you need.
+You can use the arrow keys to select one and hit Tab to complete that command.
+- If it asks you to install "from source", type `Yes` and hit return.

 You'll see a bunch of commands work through your Console.
 Remember that you only have to install a package to your computer once.